-Quantum Assessment work closely with the company owners and their accountants to ensure that the maximum benefit available is received in accordance with the legislation.
+Quantum Assessment works closely with the company owners and their accountants to ensure that the maximum benefit available is received in accordance with the legislation.

 QA are specialists in the field of R&D tax credits, dealing with HMRC and the clients’ advisors.

-The team includes members of the Institute of Chartered Accountants in England and Wales, Chartered Institute of Taxation and the Royal Institute of Chartered Surveyors.
+The team includes members of the Institute of Chartered Accountants in England and Wales and the Chartered Institute of Taxation

 • Application of Artificial Intelligence to traditional methods